 While subunit malaria vaccines have shown partially effective in clinical trials, the ability to use the entire parasite as a vaccine by weakening it through radiation has proven effective in decades past.
 Still the variability involved in the approach provides a challenge.

 The Kappe lab has developed a vaccination strategy using early liver stage-arresting GAP.
-The validity of this approach has now been shown in Phase I human clinical studies, demonstrating that that human malaria parasite can be severely attenuated.
+The validity of this approach has now been shown in Phase I human clinical studies, demonstrating that the human malaria parasite can be severely attenuated.
 But Kappe believes "we can do better."

 Scientific research at Seattle BioMed is always focused on gaining new knowledge and putting that information immediately to use.
 New insights learned from initial human clinical trials of the GAP vaccine are enabling us to develop the next generation of broadly protective live-attenuated malaria vaccine candidates.